 Melissa kept to herself as she reluctantly accepted the stack in one arm and lowered it to her lap.
 She stared at it while remaining silent, hoping she would at least be granted the privacy to try on her new raiment by herself.

-Clare seemed to understand Melissa's hesitation, as she gave a satisfied nod before beginning to turn the other way and make her exit.
-With her back toward her new subordinate, Clare anxiously left some parting words.
+Claire seemed to understand Melissa's hesitation, as she gave a satisfied nod before beginning to turn the other way and make her exit.
+With her back toward her new subordinate, Claire anxiously left some parting words.

 "I'll guide you to the training grounds when you're ready.
 I want you to regain all of your strength before your first assignment."

 Melissa dreaded the last words that left Claire's mouth.
 She tried thinking of an escape strategy that would spare the lives of the Highwind people, but she knew she was teetering on the edge of a delicate balance.
 She felt no glee in this arrangement.